stefan-kolb/nucleus/README.md

 adapter.delete_application(app[:id])
 ```

-Check the **documentation** of the `Nucleus::Adapters::V1::Stub` adapter (or any other API version) for a complete list of the supported actions.
+Check the **documentation** of the `Nucleus::Adapters::V1::Stub` adapter (or any other API version) for a complete list of supported actions.
 You can also refer to the documentation of the REST interface to get detailed information about the parameter options of `post` and `put` commands,
 including which fields are required and those that are only optional.